Best Dog Toys for Heavy Chewers 2026: 5 Power-Tested

 #2 Best Fetch Toy: West Paw Jive ($15-$18)

-For heavy chewers who also love fetch, the West Paw Jive is the toughest ball we've tested.
+For heavy chewers who also love fetch, the West Paw Jive is the toughest ball we've researched.
 Made from West Paw's proprietary Zogoflex material, it's bouncy, buoyant, and remarkably resistant to chewing.
 It survived 30 days of post-fetch gnawing by a tennis-ball-destroying Lab with only minor tooth indentations.

 West Paw backs the Jive with their Love It Guarantee — if your dog destroys it, they'll replace it.
 That's a level of confidence that speaks volumes.